Introduction

 will return in the same way as you have seen him going into heaven.”

-I dealt with all that Jesus did and taught until the day he was taken up, after giving instructions through the Holy Spirit to the apostles whom he had chosen.
+In the first book, Theophilus, I dealt with all that Jesus did and taught until the day he was taken up, after giving instructions through the Holy Spirit to the apostles whom he had chosen.

 He presented himself alive to them by many proofs after he had suffered,